Logo

 1. Define your software project requirements clearly to the development team

-2. Follow the agile system development methodology for a quicker process
+2. Follow the agile development methodology for a quicker process

 3. Prioritize your requirements but always focus on the end goal of the project